Yeonjujung09/SQL-Portfolio/README.md

 |1|4|63|
 |1|null|224|

--Monthly pro customers only seem to move to the annual plan or churn states
+- Monthly pro customers only seem to move to the annual plan or churn states

 |plan_id|lead_plan_id|transition_count|
 |-------|------------|----------------|